 You would be hard pressed to find a more romantic, fairytale Castle than Castell Coch.
 Set high on a hill, peeking out from the trees, with its tall red turrets, it conjures up images of knights rescuing princesses and them living happily ever after.
 When I was younger I used to call it the Sleeping Beauty Castle and still do today if I’m honest.
 Castell Coch which means Red Castle, is on the outskirts of Cardiff and makes for a fantastic day out with the kids.

 Whilst the exterior has tried to replicate some of the characteristics of medieval castles, the interior is anything but.
 It is lavishly designed in Victorian Gothic style with it’s opulent ceilings, plush furnishings and flamboyant wall designs.

-If Grand Designs had been around then, Kevin McCloud would no doubt have been salivating over the contrast between medieval and victorian, all coming together to create this fairytale castle worthy of a princess.
+If Grand Designs had been around then, Kevin McCloud would no doubt have been salivating over its design.
+The contrast between medieval and victorian styles, all come together to create this flamboyant fairytale castle worthy of a princess.
 It even has a dungeon, working draw bridge and a moat.

 The Castle was designed by William Burgess for the 3rd Marquess of Bute.
 It was essentially Butes holiday home, a rural getaway from his main residence of Cardiff Castle.
 What a holiday home!
 William Burgess was also responsible for a major renovation project at the main Cardiff Castle.
-If you have been to Cardiff Castle you will notice the similarly victorian and extravagant in design.
+If you have been to Cardiff Castle you will notice the similarly victorian and extravagant design.